wbolster/sanest/doc/index.rst

 ``dict``, ``list``.
-This works well for simple types, but for containers, only specifying that the application ‘expects a list’ is often not good enough.
+This works well for simple types, but for containers, only stating that ‘the application expects a list’ is often not good enough.

 Typically lists are homogeneous,